 And, finally, you can fill in some additional comments at the bottom for more detail –– this a great place to say thank you to your client for the opportunity to work with them.

+To make payment seamless, add in the payment details within the invoice (including payment terms and methods).
 If you decide to add taxes or discounts to the services, you can do so in this section.
 Though, this is of course optional.
 From here, choose to share the invoice.
 You can share the URL, download it as a PDF, print it or simply email it to your client.